 Stand up and SAY something Nice, you will be sorry if you don’t.

-We have, like most folks, seen our share of friends, neighbors, and family pass on to the other side.
+We have, like most folks, seen our share of friends, neighbours, and family pass on to the other side.
 Never gets any easier, and certainly, it’s not something you get used to.
 In some cases, the guilt sets in should have said something, done something different.

 I will never have that special time back again, never to say what you should have said.

 Many years back, a complete family, good friends of ours, perished in a house fire.
 I remember the funeral and the service like it was yesterday.
 As I’m making my way outside to compose myself, maybe shed a few tears.
 I remember saying: I should have gone up front to say a few words, I should have in front of all those people said a few kind words, but chose not to.

 Outside these 2 young fellas were telling jokes and laughing.
 I said to the one young man, this is a very bad time to be making funnies.